metafates/Workflow/README.md

 > Convert Markdown documents into themed HTML pages with support for code syntax highlighting, LaTeX and Mermaid diagrams.

-This is my own app that I use very often.
+This is my own app that I use very often when working with markdown documents.

 ```bash
 marky README.md